TheCriticalAIFresk/La-Fresque-Critique-IA/cards/23-ghost-workers.md

 1. Raval, N. (2019).
 Automating informality: On AI and labour in the global South.
 Global Information Society Watch.
 Retrieved from https://giswatch.org/node/6202
 2. Crawford K (2021) Atlas of AI: Power, Politics, and the Planetary Costs of Artificial Intelligence.
 New Haven, CT: Yale University Press.
 (Chapter 2)
 3. Casilli, A. En attendant les robots.
 Enquête sur le travail du clic, Paris, Seuil, 2019
+4. Gray, M. L., & Suri, S. (2019).
+Ghost work: How to stop Silicon Valley from building a new global underclass.
+Harper Business.

 ## QR Code